kafkas/typesync/README.md

 #### Multiple Files

-If your project grows, you might want to split your schema into multiple YAML/JSON files.
+As your project grows, you might want to split your schema into multiple YAML/JSON files.
 Typesync will automatically handle all files matching the pattern that you provide to it through the `--definition` option.

 # License